IBM-Blockchain/vehicle-manufacture/README.md

-# Vehicle Lifecycle IoT Extension
+# Vehicle Manufacture IoT Extension

 This repository contains an application that adds IoT features and new views to the Hypeledger Composer vehicle lifeycle sample application.